Raptor3um/raptoreum/depends/README.md

     - `SDK_PATH`: Path where sdk's can be found (used by OSX)
     - `FALLBACK_DOWNLOAD_PATH`: If a source file can't be fetched, try here before giving up
     - `NO_QT`: Don't download/build/cache qt and its dependencies
+    - `NO_QR`: Don't download/build/cache packages needed for enabling qrencode
+    - `NO_ZMQ`: Don't download/build/cache packages needed for enabling ZeroMQ
     - `NO_WALLET`: Don't download/build/cache libs needed to enable the wallet
+    - `NO_BDB`: Don't download/build/cache BerkeleyDB
     - `NO_UPNP`: Don't download/build/cache packages needed for enabling upnp
-    - `NO_NATPMP`
+    - `NO_NATPMP`: Don't download/build/cache packages needed for enabling NAT-PMP</dd>
     - `ALLOW_HOST_PACKAGES`: Packages that are missed in dependencies (due to `NO_*` option or build script logic) are searched for among the host system packaging using `pkg-config`.
 It allows building with packages of other (newer) versions.
     - `MULTIPROCESS`: build libmultiprocess (experimental, require cmake)
     - `DEBUG`: disable some optimizations and enable more runtime checking
     - `HOST_ID_SALT`: Optional salt to use when generating host package ids
     - `BUILD_ID_SALT`: Optional salt to use when generating build package ids
     - `FORCE_USE_SYSTEM_CLANG`: (EXPERTS_ONLY!!!)
 When cross-compiling for macOS,
        use Clang found in the system's `$PATH` rather than the default prebuilt release of Clang from llvm.org.
 Clang 8 or later is required.

 If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Raptoreum Core's configure.
 In this case, `--disable-wallet`.